 - 1 pint boiled water

-- 1 ham chicken or beef stock cube (optional)
+- 1 ham, chicken or beef stock bouillon cube chicken or beef stock cube (optional)

 - 1 lb good quality pork sausages